1nsp1r3rnzt/pblog/content/home/demo.md

 +++
 <br>

-My mission is 3-pronged, to master `Software Development`, `Self-Mastery` and to contribute to `Open-Source`.
+My mission is 3-pronged, to master `Software Development`, `Self-Mastery` and to contribute to the `Open-Source`.

-Occasionally, I share notes from books I've read.
+Occasionally, I read and share notes from books I've read.